-Batches: Most fiber is processed on the carder as individual fleeces, i.e. a “clean” run.
-Between colors, VFM&S cleans the carder to ensure there is not fiber contamination.
-However, if you permit sequential carding, you can reduce your production time, and because of this savings, VFM&S gives you a discount.
-You also get interesting blends during that crossover that are often very popular with handspinners.
+Batches: Between batches, VFM&S cleans the carder to ensure there is not fiber contamination.
+However, if you are requesting batts or rug yarn in a single batch > 25 lb (or a series of batches that total > 25 lb and will permit sequential carding) you can reduce your production time, and because of this savings, VFM&S gives you a discount on carding.

 Batts: Batts are generally 24” x 48” and are used in this form or further processed into felt.
 Relative to roving, there is a lot of time and labor involved in removing each batt, especially when a batt weight is specified.

 Roving: Roving is a long, narrow bundle of fiber used to spin yarn.
 Roving is created by carding the fiber and drawing it into long strips to be further processed into yarn or wound into center pull bumps.